Rebecca Adams Green Foundation, Inc.

 This scholarship is open to any student who attends Loup City, Litchfield, or Arcadia Public Schools and will be in grades 7-8 in the fall of 2023.
 RAGF pays for the camp, and for transportation to get the student to and from the pick-up/drop-off location.
 We can also help with gear if any is needed.

-in the Colorado mountains.
+The scholarship opportunity for 2023 will be to attend a week long camp session in the Colorado mountains.
 The recipient will be able to choose a session from one of the following camps:

 YMCA Camp Santa Maria near Bailey, CO